Best Online Ed.S. in Educational Leadership Rankings Methodology

 - Delivery: All offerings had to be 100% online.
 Even if they were ranked highly by our algorithm, we excluded any Ed.S. programs that were on-campus or hybrid (e.g. University of Florida).
 Just be aware that online programs with licensure tracks may include on-the-ground elements like field work and internships within your local area.

-- Scheduling: Although all of the Education Specialist programs in our rankings are 100% online, there are a few that include synchronous, “real-time” elements (e.g. attending a weeknight online class).
+Although almost all of the Education Specialist programs in our rankings are 100% online, there are a few that include synchronous, “real-time” elements (e.g. attending a weeknight online class).
 We’ve flagged that in our profiles in case you need to think about time zones and family commitments.

 Delivery: 100% Online